paceaux/Media-Manager-Plugins-for-Tridion/README.md

 JavaScript plugins, jQuery plugins,  and Razor TBBs that make it a easier to get Media Manager working in Tridion

-## The JavaScript Filmstrip Module

-The JavaScript Module is designed to work in conjunction with a "filmstrip". a jQuery plugin for the "filmstrip" is **not ** provided.
-JavaScript for the filmstrip is also not included.

 ### JavaScript Filmstrip Module - Upcoming Features
 + a jQuery plugin for the filmstrip itself